New Minas

-New Minas is a village located in the eastern part of Kings County in Nova Scotia's Annapolis Valley.
-As of 2011, the population was 5,135.
+New Minas is a Canadian village located in the eastern part of Kings County in Nova Scotia's Annapolis Valley.
+As of 2021, the population was 4,662.

 Geography

 New Minas borders the town of Kentville to the west and the unincorporated community of Greenwich to the east.
 The town of Wolfville is further east on the other side of Greenwich.
 New Minas is approximately 100 km northwest of Halifax.
 The village is located along the south bank of the Cornwallis River occupying the lower slopes of the South Mountain.
 Nova Scotia's Highway No. 1 runs through the village forming the main street.